 Eva Restaurant

 You can tell Eva's cuisine is delicious by simply making a passing glance over their menu.
 But pass through their interior space, and you'll find a hidden patio out back, nestled between the surrounding buildings.
-The space is as pristine as it is hip … a charming combo of sophisticated and quirky.
+The space is as pristine as it is hip—a charming combo of sophisticated and quirky.
 So sip on a cocktail special in this little pocket of urban open-air, and don't you dare think of leaving without trying their spinach gnocchi.

 Tuscany

 You'll take a little journey to the suburb of Cottonwood Heights to visit Tuscany, a luxe staple near the mouth of Big Cottonwood Canyon.
 The cuisine is among the city's more upscale options, traditional but well tuned over decades.
-But their standout selling-point is really their romantic patio.
+However, their standout selling-point is really their romantic patio.
 There, you're transported to another continent, complete with elegant lights, ivy-covered stone walls, flowers, and romantic nooks where you can savor your meal.

 Sapa

 A gorgeously colorful Asian menu draws crowds to Sapa every night of the week for fresh sushi, flavorful pho, perfect cocktails, and noodle dishes to die for.
 But in the summer, their patio truly steals the scene.
 The owners of Sapa navigated extensive logistics to import antique Vietnamese tea houses and reassemble them around the courtyard patio area.
 The intricate wooden structures bring a one-of-a-kind character to an unforgettable meal.
+With regulars like Queer Eye’s Tan France, you know this restaurant is on par with the utmost style.

 Log Haven